 Let us find out some key pointers one should keep in mind before buying a travel camera:

-While travelling, go for a camera that gives you a good battery life, instead of going for replaceable AA batteries buy a digital camera that comes with rechargeable battery.
-It is easier to charge anywhere in the world; all you need is a plug point and an adapter.
+While travelling, go for a camera that gives you a good battery life.
+Instead of going for replaceable AA batteries buy a digital camera that comes with rechargeable battery.
+It is easier to charge them anywhere in the world; all you need is a plug point and an adapter.

 Don’t get fooled by the megapixels gimmick, it confuses a lot of people because most camera companies take pride in their higher megapixel cameras but the plain truth is that it is not significant.
 Anything above 8 mp is good enough for a traveller, so don’t pay a bomb for a camera with higher megapixels.

 Go for a camera with optical zoom as it will give you better quality photographs as compared to a digital zoom camera.
 A digital camera will just adjust the image in the camera itself whereas optical zoom will get up close to the image by making an adjustment to the lens.

 Most travellers prefer to buy a basic point and shoot camera, is said that it is important to go for a camera that is weather resistant and water proof.
 Depending upon your needs go for something with high ISO levels if you like taking pictures at night, it should have a macro mode if you are a nature lover and lower shutter speed for capturing moving objects.